Maritimes Tourist Travel

 Greenwich Beach

 The trip to Greenwich Beach from Charlottetown starts with a city, exurb feel.
-From my perspective this might a well be middle-of-the-mitten Michigan.
+From my perspective this might as well be middle-of-the-mitten Michigan.
 Our travel is during the 2nd week of October.
 The farms are selling pumpkins.
 Most of the farms have new homes.
 The vast majority of the homes are pre-fabricated manufactured.
 The farms look to be well maintained.

 However, as we get closer to the coast and St. Peters Bay and starting at the town of Morrell, the feeling changes.
 The homes are bigger, older and not pre-fabricated.
 By the time we reach the town of St. Peters, the Maritimes of Canada are present – front and center.
 The feel has changed dramatically in the 30 miles traveled.